 This clause describes the procedure for resource management of background data transfer to a set of field nodes.

-Figure 8.4.4.1.2 depicts a general procedure for configuration of traffic policy for background data transfer based on AE's expection.
+Figure 8.4.4.1.2 depicts a general procedure for configuration of traffic policy for background data transfer based on AE's expectation.
 The procedure needs to be harmonized with the figures 8.4.2-1 and 8.4.2-2.